 As a member of the 39 Clues editorial team, I’ve spent the past five years working with your favorite author agents, planning missions, hiding codes in the cards, and helping Amy and Dan fight the Vespers.
 I’m pretty sure I have the best job in the world.
 I can’t think of anything more fun than reading great books and helping to cook up new adventures for the Cahills.

-And if that wasn’t exciting enough, the Scholastic Cahills joined forces with our allies at the Smithsonian Institute to create a virtual field trip to the National Museum of American History.
+The Scholastic Cahills joined forces with our allies at the Smithsonian Institute to create a virtual field trip to the National Museum of American History.
 Yet, while watching David Baldacci investigate priceless Cahill artifacts was undeniably awesome, even that’s not the coolest part of my job.

 No, the absolute best part of my day is checking out The 39 Clues message boards!
 Not only is it rewarding to see how many of you love the books, it’s incredibly fun to read your great stories, watch you crack codes like expert cryptographers, and review all your brilliant theories.
 Even when we think we’re being really sneaky by posting a super difficult code, it doesn’t take you guys more than a few minutes to get to the bottom of it.
 And your theories are even better!
 While I can’t talk too much about the Vespers (I know all too well what happens when you cross them), I will say that I was amazed by how much you figured out on your own.